-To help investors who file U.S. tax returns, RBC Global Asset Management Inc. (RBC GAM) will provide Passive Foreign Investment Company (PFIC) Annual Information Statements for more than 100 funds for the 2018 tax year.
-PFIC Annual Information Statements will be available March 2019.
+To help investors who file U.S. tax returns, RBC Global Asset Management Inc. (RBC GAM) will provide PFIC Annual Information Statements for more than 100 funds for the 2022 tax year.
+PFIC Annual Information Statements will be available March 2023.

 The PFIC reports to be issued by RBC GAM will allow U.S. taxpayers to make an election to treat certain RBC GAM funds as Qualified Electing Funds (QEFs) on their U.S. tax returns.
 This election potentially allows U.S. investors access to capital gains tax rates on a portion of their holdings of these funds and prevents the application of certain amounts of tax deficiency interest.

 Please note that the PFIC Annual Information Statements from RBC GAM will be made available at the fund level, rather than at the individual account level.
 To file a QEF election, investors will need the PFIC Annual Information Statement for each fund they own, plus their account statements for the appropriate tax year.
 U.S. investors in RBC GAM funds should consider seeking the help of a qualified U.S. tax professional for advice on the decision to make a QEF election for each fund held in 2022 and for assistance in preparing the required election and information reporting forms to include with their U.S. tax returns.

 A PFIC is a “Passive Foreign Investment Company,” as defined under U.S. tax rules.
 In this context, “Passive” means that stocks and bonds are used to generate income and capital gains, rather than the operation of an active business.
 The “Foreign Investment Company” concept applies in this case because the U.S. Internal Revenue Service (IRS) classifies Canadian mutual fund trusts and mutual fund corporations as foreign corporations for U.S. tax purposes.